ahmed-BH/FB-interpreter/README.md

 ```

-The example folder contains some input_files, to test, run :
+The example folder contains some input_files, to test an example, run :

 ```shell
 fb-interpreter <examples/input_1.txt>